Guides to shaping great products

 Simple design, yet functional design of an MVP for instant drug testing.
 Over time, MindK expanded the app to more than 400 healthcare services.

-Steve Blank, an American entrepreneur, educator, and author of books on startups, admits that MVP should have the smallest possible feature set that creates, gains and reduces pains for customers.
+This issue has killed thousands of promising ideas.
+Steve Blank, an American entrepreneur, educator, and author of books on startups, says that an MVP should have the smallest possible feature set that creates, gains, and reduces customers’ pains.

-Thus, when you build an MVP app, focus only on the crucial moments.
+Thus, when building an MVP app, focus only on the crucial moments.
 An incomplete set of functionalities is not good either, as it can prevent the product from gaining traction and reduce learning opportunities.

 MVP is also about making sure you can help customers with their problem or even delight them in the process.
 Minimum Awesome Product (MAP) aims to make sure that people LOVE the product and will willingly tell their friends about it.